 We who are called and blessed with the responsibility of being a mother need not take this important responsibility for granted.
 Unfortunately, our culture doesn’t seem to support the idea of motherhood as a blessing; instead, it implies it is a bit of an inconvenience and gets in the way of a woman’s ability to climb the corporate ladder and ‘make something of herself’.

 Over the last several decades there has been a major shift in the opportunities available to women, which has also caused a shift in the societal expectations of women.
 Women are told as young girls they ‘can be anything they want to be’ and ‘do anything they want to do’.
 While both of these are positive statements for young girls, society has taken it to the extreme and now tries to make men and women completely equal, which is a fallacy.
 Men and women were designed differently for a reason.
 Women now are expected to achieve what men achieve and are expected to go out and earn money for the family too.
 Our lifestyles as Americans has played a factor in these expectations as well.
 I understand that many women choose to work outside of the home and that is their choice.
 I am not judging them.
 I was there and I felt I was doing what God had called me to do.
-This post is to point out the cultural status quo from my perspective and to encourage mamas who might be struggling with a divided heart between working outside of the home or choosing to stay home with her children.
+I also know that there are many mamas who do not have a choice and my heart breaks that they have no choice.
+This post is not to impart guilt on them either.
+This post is to point out the cultural status quo from my perspective and to encourage mamas who have a choice and might be struggling with a divided heart between working outside of the home or choosing to stay home with her children.

 Men and women were designed differently to compliment each other, but our culture has been pushing out this fact for many years and we are seeing the grave results of it now.
 I believe the current decline in our society has a lot to do with the cultural changes of a mother’s role.
 As a woman in her early thirties, I grew up hearing those inspiring statements about ‘doing anything I wanted to do’.
 Don’t get me wrong, I am grateful for those statements and believe they played a part in my educational and professional success.
 I have a mechanical engineering degree and owned a successful prosthetic practice for 6 years.
 But since selling my practice, embracing my calling as a mother and choosing to stay at home with my children I have thought a lot about my younger years.
 I do not remember hearing many statements about how important the role of a mother is to her family, nor any inspirational talks about how it will be a joy to be a mother someday.
 In fact, the only real time I remember “mothers” being recognized was one day of the year...Mother’s Day.
 This is so disappointing.
 Mothers should be celebrated every day.